Gatton Park: Other features of the park

+The school dormitories, to the north of the house, were designed by Adams, Gray and Adamson in 1954.
+The same firm designed the school chapel two years later.

 In the park, and accessible from the public footpath, is a stone circle called The Millennium Stones created by the sculptor Richard Kindersley to mark the double millennium in 2000.
 It is made from flat Caithness flagstones quarried in the far north of Scotland near Thurso.
 The first stone in the series is inscribed with the words from St John's Gospel, "in the beginning the word was".
 The other nine stones are carved with quotations contemporary with each 200 year segment of the 2000 year period, ending with the words of T.S.
 Eliot: "At the still point of the turning world.
 Neither flesh nor fleshless; Neither from nor towards; at the still point, there the dance is, But neither arrest nor movement."